The All-New Volkswagen Polo GTi Goes Electric

 Conclusion

-However, what is so interesting to see is car manufacturers are aiming EV’s directly at car enthusiasts with an increasing range of engaging and entertaining cars.
-Importantly, these are not being replaced by SUV’s, so they can carry on the true hot hatch legacy that Volkswagen started 50 years ago.
+However, what is so interesting to see is car manufacturers are beginning to aim EV’s directly at car enthusiasts with an increasing range of engaging and entertaining cars.
+This is a bold move and demonstrates that EV’s are reaching mass acceptance.
+Importantly, these sporty and entertaining hot hatches are not being replaced by SUV’s, so they can carry on the true hot hatch legacy that Volkswagen started 50 years ago.

 ———